Particular/ServiceControl/src/ServiceControl/Container-README.md

 ## Image architecture

-The `servicecontrol`, `servicecontrol-audit`, and `servicecontrol-monitoring` images are multi-arch images based on the `mcr.microsoft.com/dotnet/aspnet:8.0-noble-chiseled-composite` base image supporting `linux/arm64` and `linux/amd64`.

-The `servicecontrol-ravendb` image is a multi-arch image based on the [`ravendb/ravendb`](https://hub.docker.com/r/ravendb/ravendb) base image supporting `linux/arm64` and `linux/amd64`.
+This image is a multi-arch image based on the [`mcr.microsoft.com/dotnet/aspnet:8.0-noble-chiseled-composite`](https://mcr.microsoft.com/en-us/product/dotnet/aspnet/about) base image supporting `linux/arm64` and `linux/amd64`.

 ## Authors